scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

 * [Use kubenet networking with your own IP address ranges in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/configure-kubenet)
 * [Configure Azure CNI networking in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni)

-### Use three availability zones

-To ensure that the AKS cluster has high availability, you should use several resources in three [availability zones](https://learn.microsoft.com/en-us/azure/availability-zones/az-overview).
-To achieve high availability, we recommend creating at least three worker nodes and selecting three availability zones when you create a node pool.

 ### Restrict connections by using some security features based on your requirements

 You should restrict unused connections in ScalarDB Server.
 To restrict unused connections, you can use some security features in Azure, like [network security groups](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview).

 The connections (ports) that ScalarDB Server uses by default are as follows.
-Note that, if you change the default listening port for ScalarDB Server in the configuration file (`database.properties`), you must allow connections by using the port that you configured.

 * ScalarDB Server
     * 60051/TCP (accepts requests from a client)